linux4sam/meta-atmel/meta-mchp-mpu/meta-mchp-mpu-apps/README.md

-# meta-mchp-mpu-distro
+# meta-mchp-mpu-apps

-This is the distro layer for Microchip MPU boards.
+This is the apps layer for Microchip MPU boards.

 ## Layer dependencies